FAQ’s about EGMTC AUDITIONS

 Which lines should I practice for auditions?
 Practice the lines provided via email after signing up.

 What happens after auditions?
 Callbacks will be scheduled individually if needed.
 We won’t be holding callbacks for all roles.
-Cast Lists will be posted via email.
+Cast Lists will be posted via email within a week after auditions.

 *This project is supported in part by federal award number SLFRP0166 awarded to EGMTC by the U.S. Department of the Treasury.